gmi22/FinancialAnalyzer/README.md

 ![image](https://user-images.githubusercontent.com/67132647/192931578-5827817a-cbab-453f-81ac-33bd1ca24371.png)

-4. After hitting the Show Analysis button the excel sheet will appear in the Downloads folder as company_analysis.xlsx
+4. After hitting the Show Analysis button the excel sheet will appear in the Downloads folder as company_Analysis.xlsx